Alcantor/LotusECU-T4e/accusump/README.md

 ## Introduction

-I've have an accusump, and like [Apex_in_sno], I wanted a way to have the sump on line all the time, but not have it drain when the motor is idling and I wanted a full charge for startup.
+I have an accusump, and like [Apex_in_sno], I wanted a way to have the sump on line all the time, but not have it drain when the motor is idling and I wanted a full charge for startup.